dnndev/xmp-docs/localization.md

 First, you need to create a Resource File for each culture for which you have translations.
 Resource files follow the standard format for localization resource files in DotNetNuke.
 Files should be named using the following form:

 *   `FormName.ascx.localeID.resx` for forms or
-*   `TemplateName.ascx.localeID.resx` for templates
+*   `ViewName.ascx.localeID.resx` for views

 Some examples:

 *   `ContactUs.ascx.es-MX.resx` (Spanish-Mexico resource file)
 *   `EmployeeList.ascx.fr-FR.resx` (French-France resource file)

-The resource file's base name must match the name of the form/templat to with which it is associated followed by `.ascx`.
+The resource file's base name must match the name of the form or view with which it is associated, followed by `.ascx`.
 This is then followed by `.` plus the locale ID and `.resx`.

 ## Resource File Example